mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Decorators.rst

 .. note::
-   The name of this decorator must match the name of the corresponding getter property method.
+   * We must define the getter property method before the corresponding setter property.

-   This is followed by .setter
+   * The names of both of these decorator must match.

    The above example illustrates how we can write a setter property.
 However, CAD objects should be immutable so it is not proper to include this property.